 Government Investigation.
 On December 4, 2002 European Commission ("EC") representatives visited the offices of our subsidiaries located in Nyborg, Denmark and Scunthorpe, England and obtained documents pursuant to legal process as part of an investigation of industry competitive practices concerning pitch, creosote and naphthalene.
 The United States Department of Justice ("DOJ") also served a subpoena for similar documents at our headquarters in Pittsburgh, Pennsylvania.
 We also contacted and coordinated with the Canadian Competition Bureau ("CCB").
 We have cooperated with the EC, DOJ and CCB in their respective investigations.
 In 2004, the DOJ returned the documents which we had produced.
 The return of such documents indicates that the DOJ's investigation has been terminated.
 We have had no recent communications with the CCB.
-As a result of our cooperation, (i) in February 2003, the EC granted our request for exemption from penalties for any infringement the EC may have found as a result of its investigation concerning pitch; (ii) in April 2003, DOJ granted our request for export of coal tar used to produce these products; and (iii) in April 2003, the CCB granted us a provisional guarantee of immunity from fines under the Canadian Competition Act with respect to the supply and sale of tar pitch, naphthalene, creosote oil and carbon black feedstock prior to 2001.
+As a result of our cooperation, (i) in February 2003, the EC granted our request for exemption from penalties for any infringement the EC may have found as a result of its investigation concerning pitch; (ii) in April 2003, DOJ granted our request for exemption from prosecution for any infringement DOJ may have found as a result of imports of pitch, creosote and naphthalene, or the purchase for export of coal tar used to produce these products; and (iii) in April 2003, the CCB granted us a provisional guarantee of immunity from fines under the Canadian Competition Act with respect to the supply and sale of tar pitch, naphthalene, creosote oil and carbon black feedstock prior to 2001.
 These grants of immunity by the EC, DOJ and CCB apply to any government fine or penalty related to each country's investigation of industry competitive practices.
-Our failure to comply with the applicable conditions that were attached to these grants of immunity could have subjected us to fines if (and to the extent that) the investigations.
-For example, the EC has the authority to assess fines in an amount up to 10% of a company's worldwide sales.
-The DOJ and CCB also have the authority to assess significant fines.
+Our failure to comply with the applicable conditions that were attached to these grants of immunity could have subjected us to fines if (and to the extent that) the investigations continued.
+Such fines, if assessed against us, could have had a material adverse effect on our business, financial condition, cash flows and results of operations.
+For